cawa-93/admitad-data-studio-connector/README.md

 1. Click `Validate` and choose `Admitad connector` bellow.

 ### Authorization
-At the first authorization you can receive a warning "This app isn't verified".
+At the first authorization, you can receive a warning "This app isn't verified".
 This is normal.

 In this window, click **"Advanced"** and then **"Go to Admitad Connector (unsafe)"** to continue authorization.
 You can always revoke access in the same manner as for [any connector](https://support.google.com/datastudio/answer/9053467).